 Table of Contents

-Preparing this vegan noodles recipe is simple: chop up lots and lots of different vegetables of choice, whichever ones you want to use, or whichever ones you happen to have in your fridge.
+Preparing this vegan noodles recipe is a case of chopping up lots of different vegetables of choice, whichever ones you want to use (or whichever ones you happen to have in your fridge).

 If I have a leek, I like to include it.
-Broccoli’s a favourite along with sweet potato and some green pepper but really, you can add almost any veggies.
+Broccoli’s a favourite, along with sweet potato and some green pepper but really, you can add almost any veggies.
 I also make it with eggplant and that goes really delicious!
-The point is not to follow set rules but to create some yum with whatever you’ve got.
+The point is not to follow set rules but to create an absolutely yummy bowl of noodles with whatever you’ve got.

-And if you’re going shopping on purpose for this, then take your choice from the following: sweet potato, carrots, leek, sprouts, zucchini, eggplant, broccoli, sweet corn, mushrooms.
+And if you’re going shopping especially for this, then take your choice from sweet potato, carrots, leek, sprouts, zucchini, eggplant, broccoli, sweet corn, mushrooms.

-Fry the garlic, chilli and ginger in a little olive oil or coconut oil.
-After a couple of minutes, add some cumin and coriander and the hardest vegetable you’re using.
+Fry the garlic, chilli and ginger in a little oil.
+I usually use extra virgin olive oil but you can also use coconut oil.
+After a couple of minutes, add 2tsp of cumin and 1 tsp coriander and the hardest vegetable you’re using.
 Fry the veggies a moment before adding the next soft one in line.

 When all the vegetables have been added and cooked for a few moments, turn off the heat and set aside.

 Make a bowl of spicy peanut sauce according to the recipe here.
-If you don’t want to make spicy peanut sauce (but I really recommend you do!), you can serve vegan Bami Goreng with some homemade cashew sauce.
+If you don’t want to make spicy peanut sauce (but I really recommend you do!) you can serve vegan noodles with some homemade cashew sauce.